Beginning Dec. 1, you started wearing holiday earrings as part of your regular work attire.Before that, you wore turkey earrings.

 You’re not 30 yet and you have no intention of having kids soon, but sadly, all of these apply to you.You can’t imagine what you’ll be like when you actually have kids.
 Dear God..

-Steph W. is a current grad student with an intern's salary and six-figure taste.
+Steph W. is a new Master's degree graduate with an intern's salary and six-figure taste.
 She realizes her expectations far exceed reality, so she spends her days pinning away Loubs she pretends are in her physical closet instead of her virtual one.
 Her hobbies include attempting to trapping her boyfriend into marriage before he finds out how insane she is and pretending that Black Box wine tastes as good as the kind she could afford when she was gainfully employed.
-E-mail: email@example.com
+Send her tips for getting out of student debt at email@example.com